The Natural Health Guide to Food Additives

 Before you read on, here is a brief indication of frequently used food additive terms:

-Coloring Agent: Food dyes, natural or artificial, added to food to make product appear more aesthetically pleasing or familiar to the consumer.
+Coloring Agent: Food dyes, natural or artificial, are added to food to make the product appear more aesthetically pleasing or familiar to the consumer.

 Preservative: Added to foods to inhibit the spoilage rate due to pathogenic substances such as mold.

-Bulking Agent: Incorporated into to increase the quantity of food product.
+Bulking Agent: Incorporated to increase the quantity of food products.

 Thickeners: This added ingredient helps to reduce the volume of liquid thereby stiffening the texture of the food.